The best free parental control software makes it simple and easy to manage your family and children's access to the internet.

 Keyloggers have something of a bad reputation online, as they're often used by crooks hoping to capture passwords and bank details, but they can be a force for good too, and Spyrix Free Keylogger enables you to see what your children have been up to.

 Although it's dubbed parental control software, the free version of Spyrix really a monitoring program; it doesn't stop the kids getting up to no good, but it does let you see exactly what they've done.
-If you want content blocking too, premium subscriptions start at US$59 (about £45, AU$75).
+If you want content blocking too, premium subscriptions aren't expensive.

 The absence of filtering means Spyrix might not be the best choice for younger kids' computers, but it may be useful for older children if you suspect online bullying or other unpleasantness.